bopopescu/helpla/README.md

 # helpla
-The Helpla bot allows users to be able to collect to-dos on the go so that they know what needs to be done when they start work.
+The Helpala Bot was created to help keep track of my tasks and things that I need to get done